-B7.
-Sir, let me now move on to MP Low Thia Khiang's question on the amount of information in the Annual Budget Books and how we strike a balance between budgetary autonomy and accountability.
+- B7.
+Sir/Madam, let me now move on to MP Low Thia Khiang's question on the amount of information in the Annual Budget Books and how we strike a balance between budgetary autonomy and accountability. - B8.

-B8.
 The primary purpose of the Budget Book is to provide the annual estimates of revenue and expenditure of the government, as required by the Constitution.
-In fact, the Constitution does not require the Government to publish programme descriptions in the Budget Book, but MOF has chosen to include these, along with key performance indicators or KPIs.
+In fact, the Constitution does not require the Government to publish programme descriptions in the Budget Book, but MOF has chosen to include these, along with key performance indicators (KPIs). - B9.

-B9.
 Explanations for material changes in the Ministry's expenditure from the previous year can be found under Section III of the Budget Book entitled "Expenditure Estimates By Heads of Expenditure".
-The information provided in this section is intended to help readers understand how the sums voted to each head of expenditures have been appropriated.

-B10.
-In addition, should MP Low Thia Khiang or Members who wish to know further line item details of spending by ministries, then they can obtain the detailed information from the "Expenditure Control Document", copies of which are found in the Parliament library.
+The information provided in this section is intended to help readers understand how the sums voted to each head of expenditures have been appropriated. - B10.
+In addition, Members who wish to know further line item details of spending by ministries can obtain the information from the "Expenditure Control Document", copies of which are found in the Parliament library. - B11.
+Sir/Madam the Budget Book also includes KPIs which provide information on the agencies' achievement of objectives through their programmes.
+Over time, these indicators have evolved from being input-based to outcome measurements, wherever possible.

-B11.
-I wish to add that the 3 volumes totalled more than 1,500 pages.
-So over time, we have been providing more information, not less, contrary to the MP's assertion.
-Let me show Members the budget books.
-These are two of the volumes, so it's quite a tome.

 B12.
-Sir the Budget Book also includes KPIs which provide information on the agencies' achievement of objectives through their programmes.
-Over time, these indicators have evolved from being input-based indicators to outcome measurements, wherever possible.
+Recognising that the issues facing the public sector are becoming increasingly complex and intertwined, MOF has been working with Ministries to identify key strategic outcomes at the Whole-of-Government level.
+These will be published in the Singapore Public Sector Performance Report, which will be released some time this year.
+The report would provide an overview of how well the Public Service is collectively achieving Whole-of-Government (WOG) strategic outcomes.

 B13.
-Recognising that the issues facing the public sector are becoming increasingly complex and intertwined, MOF has been working with Ministries to identify key strategic outcomes at the Whole-of-Government level.
-And these will be published in the Singapore Public Sector Performance Report, which will be released some time this year.
-The report will provide an overview of how well the Public Service is collectively achieving Whole-of-Government (WOG) strategic outcomes.

-B14.
 Furthermore, MOF has a Budget website to reach out to a wider audience.
-And in this website, you can find a write-up summarising the spending trends of the year based on the four sectors of Security, Social, Economic and Government Administration.
+In this website, you can find a write-up summarising the spending trends of the year based on the four sectors of Security, Social, Economic and Government Administration.
 In addition, each ministry publishes a summary of their spending highlights on this website.